 - Dog owners are also encouraged to become familiar with dog and leash regulations for town properties, land trusts, and properties owned by non-governmental organizations, such as Audubon, The Nature Conservancy, and others, before heading to those areas.

 Leash rules also provide protection for dogs and their owners.
-Leashed dogs are less likely to interact with other dogs on trails, as well other hikers and walkers who may also have a fear of dogs.
+Leashed dogs are less likely to interact with other dogs on trails, as well as other hikers and walkers who may also have a fear of dogs.
 Leashed dogs have a lower chance of coming into contact with wild animals, such as black bears and coyotes, that may cause them and their owners harm if the animal is startled or trying to protect their young.
 If your dog is hiking with you, it is imperative that you keep the dog on a SHORT leash and DO NOT let it roam free – this is for the safety of your dog, yourself, and wildlife.

 Even though the dog is on a leash, this person is irresponsibly recreating by walking her dog near an area fenced and posted (see the "No Dogs" sign) for nesting shorebirds.